daattali/beautiful-jekyll/capstone/timeline.md

 #### Project

 The project itself.
 At the end, partners can expect the students to present at the partner organizations.
 Partners will also be invited to an end-of-program celebration at UBC.

+#### Hackathon

+The Capstone project starts with a 2-day hackathon at the UBC main Point Grey campus.
+Capstone partners are strongly encouraged to attend the morning of the 2nd day of the hackathon.
+In the past, students have found this very valuable, as they were able to ask questions about their dataset and clarify other data science issues with the partner.